anynines/klutchio/docs/platform-operator/central-management-cluster-setup/provider-anynines.md

   - platform operator
 ---

+### Prerequisites

+If you want to use [a9s Data Services](https://www.anynines.com/data-services) in conjunction with Klutch, you can use `provider-anynines` to talk to the service broker.

+In order to follow along with this manual, you need a working installation of the CloudFoundry service broker and a pair of credentials.
+The service broker must be reachable from the network of the Central Management Cluster's worker nodes.

-#### Install ProviderConfig
+### Install ProviderConfig

-To configure the Crossplan provider `provider-anynines`, you will need to update and apply the following YAML file for each a9s Data Service you want to be able to use.
+To configure the Crossplane provider `provider-anynines`, you will need to update and apply the following YAML file for each a9s Data Service you want to be able to use.
 Replace the `<data-service>` placeholder in the following YAML file with the corresponding value from the table below for the Data Service you want to deploy: